 The following are frequently asked questions about Ketamine Infusion Therapy.
-We encourage you to book a consultation with Dr. Frey or Dr. Watson so they can hear more about you, and specific questions you may have.
+We encourage you to book a consultation with Dr. Watson so we can hear more about you, and have a chance to answer specific questions you may have.
 At SKC, we strive to inform our patients fully while they consider the potential benefits of this therapy.

 Ketamine is a “dissociative anesthetic” first synthesized in 1962, and then used in Vietnam to treat injured soldiers.
 In the past two decades, it has become a sedation agent of choice in kids having painful procedures performed in the emergency department due to its unique safety profile and effectiveness.